 - Place plants low down in the pond for the winter.

-- So long as you keep the water circulating all winter long, the fish survive.
+- So long as you keep the water circulating all winter long, wildlife overwintering in the pond can survive.
 They simply go dormant in cold water.
-It’s kind of freaky, but cool.

 - You can also use a floating de-icer to prevent the pond from freezing over.